filecoin-project/specs/content/algorithms/crypto/signatures.md

 Filecoin uses signatures to verify the authenticity of the following objects (non exhaustive list):

-- Messages: Users authenticate their transactions to the blockchain.
+- Messages: Users authenticate their messages to the blockchain.
 - Tickets: Miner authenticates its ticket (see [Storage Miner](filecoin_mining)).
 - Blocks: Block leader signs over all data in the block.